President Biden to speak at UD Commencement

 Class of 2022 ceremony set for May 28 in Delaware Stadium

-Joseph R. Biden Jr., the 46th president of the United States and an alumnus of the University of Delaware, will deliver the Commencement address at his alma mater on Saturday, May 28, UD President Dennis Assanis announced today.
+Joseph R. Biden Jr., the 46th president of the United States and an alumnus of the University of Delaware, will deliver the Commencement address at his alma mater on Saturday, May 28, UD President Dennis Assanis announced on April 19.

 “The entire University of Delaware community is truly honored to welcome President Biden as our distinguished guest — and the first sitting U.S. president to deliver a Commencement address at UD — to celebrate the excellence and achievement of the Class of 2022,” Assanis said.
 “His commitment to a lifetime of public service is an inspiring example for our graduates, as well as all our students and alumni, of what they can accomplish with a UD education, whatever path they may choose in life.”